 MAYK is a theatre producing organisation that collaborates with artists and audiences to make exciting things happen in unusual ways.

 Our major project is Mayfest, Bristol's international festival of contemporary theatre, and we also work with a number of artists to develop, present and tour their work.
-Currently we work with Still House, Sleepdogs, Firebird Theatre and Sam Halmarack
+Currently we work with Caroline Williams, Jo Bannon, Still House, Sleepdogs and Sam Halmarack.

-MAYK projects have taken place in Bristol, Birmingham, London, Edinburgh, Glasgow, Manchester, Sao Paulo, Tbilisi, Prague, Melbourne, Gent and many other places around the world.
+MAYK projects have taken place in Bristol, Birmingham, London, Edinburgh, Glasgow, Manchester, Sao Paulo, Tbilisi, Shanghai, Guangzhou, Prague, Melbourne, Gent and many other places around the world.

 Are you an artist or company with a brilliant idea or project and need help making it a reality?
 Drop us a line and tell us about it – we're always open to new ideas and who knows where a conversation could lead.

 MAYK's Directors, Kate Yedigaroff and Matthew Austin have nearly thirty years between them of producing, programming and marketing high quality arts events.
 Both Kate and Matthew can offer consultancy in festival curation, audience development, strategic marketing, artist development, dramaturgy and project planning (including bid writing).
 Kate and Matthew are also available to lead workshops, teaching or conference speaking.

 Previous clients include Kneehigh, Wales Millennium Centre, Open University, Bristol University, UK Theatre and many more.

 For more information or to discuss a project, email firstname.lastname@example.org